Lenovo Tab V7 hands-on: Big, loud and practical

 If anything, the real all-star here is the phone's massive battery: it's a 5,180mAh cell that puts to shame most of the others we've seen in smartphones this year.
 (Seriously: it's even more capacious than the dual battery system in Samsung's Galaxy Fold.)
 It's hard not to imagine this thing getting at least two days of life off a single charge, especially considering the power-sipping chipset, but it's not hard to imagine a person with a crippling Fortnite addiction just running this thing into the ground.

-All told, what the Lenovo Tab V7 lacks in sheer thrill, it makes it for with sheer, spacious practicality.
+All told, what the Lenovo Tab V7 lacks in sheer thrill it makes it for with sheer spacious practicality.
 My only real gripe?
-That, despite it's world tour through Latin America, Asia Pacific and parts of the Middle East, it's unlikely we'll ever get to use this thing in the United States.
+That, despite its world tour through Latin America, Asia Pacific and parts of the Middle East, it's unlikely we'll ever get to use this thing in the United States.